Program

 1.30pm - Concurrent Sessions

-Concurrent 6 - Government roles in housing co-purchase
+Concurrent 6 - Government roles in home ownership

-Explore government roles in housing co-purchase, focusing on innovative financial solutions, affordable homeownership, and culturally responsive policies.
+Explore government roles in home ownership, focusing on innovative financial solutions, affordable homeownership, and culturally responsive policies.

 Economic enablers